arnaudsm/raito/README.md

 ### Syntax Highlighting
 Uncomment the  [highlight.js](https://github.com/highlightjs/highlight.js/) imports in `index.html`.
-This adds a significant bundle size.
+This adds significant bundle size.

 ### Components
 Components are visible in every page, and useful for navbars, sidebars and footers.